DevExpress/XPO/README.md

 If you have any questions regarding these demo projects, contact us via the [DevExpress Support Center](https://www.devexpress.com/Support/Center/Question/Create).

 ## Learn More
-This tutorial demonstrates how to create an XPO-based .NET Standart 2.0 console application that initializes the data layer and performs basic data operations: [Getting Started with \.NET Core](https://documentation.devexpress.com/CoreLibraries/119377/DevExpress-ORM-Tool/Getting-Started/Getting-Started-with-NET-Core).
+This tutorial demonstrates how to create an XPO-based .NET Standard 2.0 console application that initializes the data layer and performs basic data operations: [Getting Started with \.NET Core](https://documentation.devexpress.com/CoreLibraries/119377/DevExpress-ORM-Tool/Getting-Started/Getting-Started-with-NET-Core).

 ## Your feedback is needed!
 We would greatly appreciate it if you [participate in this short survey (6 questions, ~3 min)](https://www.devexpress.com/go/XPO_Try_NET_Core_Beta_Survey.aspx).